Featured

 Use It – Don’t Lose It

 After a hard workout, say 5x 1k reps at Critical Velocity pace, the body needs time to recover before it can perform to the same high standard again.
-The solution isn’t to do nothing for a few days, bar the odd slow jog around the park for half an hour.
-While we need to recover from this one specific workout, we also need to maintain what has been gained in the past.
+The solution isn’t to do nothing for a few days, though.
+While we need time to recover from a ‘stressful’ workout, we also need to maintain what had been gained in the past.

-This is where maintenance becomes critical and is distinctly different from pure (active) recovery.
+That’s why maintenance is a critical part of any training plan and is distinctly different from pure (active) recovery.
 Maintenance work usually slots in when the initial acute recovery period is over, but we are not yet ready for the next stressful workout.
 In other words: keep the body ticking over.
-These “bread and butter” workouts prevent the loss of fitness, speed or strengths, and prepare us for getting ready for when it’s “Go Time” again.
+These type of “bread and butter” sessions prevent the loss of fitness, speed or strengths, and prepare us to get ready for the next high-quality workout.

 A good example of maintenance work could be a relaxed 45min endurance run with a few strides tagged on at the end, or Diagonals on the grass – something the Kenyans enjoy doing.